What about stewardship? (31/3/11)

 Command those who are rich in this present age not to be haughty, nor to trust in uncertain riches but in the living God, who gives us richly all things to enjoy.
 18 Let them do good, that they be rich in good works, ready to give, willing to share, 19 storing up for themselves a good foundation for the time to come, that they may lay hold on eternal life.
 NKJV

-Stewardship proponents please note that Paul did not say…those who are stewards of much...but those who ARE rich!
+Stewardship proponents please note that Paul did not say…'those who are stewards over much'...but those who ARE rich!
+Riches are things that BELONG to you!

 So what belongs to God

-God owns the universe as it creator....we are His!
+God owns the universe as it creator....and we are His!

 Ps 24:1-2